bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 ~~~~~~~~~~~~~~~~~

 Colors properties are used in many places in Bokeh, to specify the colors to
-use for lines, fills or text.
+use for lines, fills, or text.
 Color values can be provided in any of the
 following ways:

 .. include:: ../includes/colors.txt